MicrosoftDocs/xamarin-docs/docs/xamarin-forms/app-fundamentals/dual-screen/twopaneview.md

 # Xamarin.Forms TwoPaneView

 Represents a container with two views that size and position content in the available space, either side-by-side or top-bottom.
+TwoPaneView inherits from Grid so the easiest way to think about these properties is as if they are being applied to a grid

 ## Setting up TwoPaneView